Trains to ScarboroughGet the cheapest fares to Scarborough with our split ticket search

-Most the attractions in Scarborough are on the seafront, with a few in the town centre which is a short walk inland.
+Most of the attractions in Scarborough are on the seafront, with a few in the town centre, a short walk inland.
 Scarborough Castle is the most prominent attraction in the city; rising majestically on top of the headland.
-Legend has it that Richard I loved the view in this area so much that his ghost keeps coming back here.
+Legend has it that Richard I loved this area's view so much that his ghost keeps coming back here.

 It is also worth checking out the Sea Life Sanctuary.
-In this family-friendly attraction, you get to see marine life up close, including colourful coral reefs, octopuses, seahorses, turtles, and other fascinating marine life creatures.
+You get to see marine life up close in this family-friendly attraction, including colourful coral reefs, octopuses, seahorses, turtles, and other fascinating marine life creatures.
 If you fancy an educational experience, check out the Rotunda, a museum dedicated to the coastal geology of Northeast Yorkshire.
 It has yielded Britain's most significant dinosaur fossils.

 Tip 9: If you're a regular traveller then purchase a railcard

 Railcards are one of the best ways to keep ticket prices down when you make a trip.
 Even if you travel by train a few times a year, it is worth buying one.
 They cost as little as £30, and most of them make a 1/3 discount every time you use them.
 Having a card also means getting free entry into attractions and other deals.

 The Two Together card allows two adults who regularly take journeys together to save up to 1/3.
 The Friends and Family card gives up to four adults and four children a discount when they go on the same train; children save 60%, and adults get 1/3 off tickets.
 The Senior Railcard is only £70 for three years, and there is also a Disabled Persons Railcard, Network Railcard and 16-25 Railcard.
 You can find more information on the railcard website, and buy them from any National Rail Ticket Office.

 Tip 10: You can make savings by being flexible